WeiHao97/DIVA/quantization/ImageNet/README.md

 - The attack results, including generated images, filters and statistics, are stored under quantization/ImageNet/results

 ### Evaluation
-Run quantization/ImageNet/quantizationEvaluation.ipynb with jupyter notebook.
+Run quantizationEvaluation.ipynb with jupyter notebook.
 Note: for the DSSIM part, please download from https://github.com/kornelski/dssim

 This evaluation includes: